Owlblocks/startup/README.md

 - I feel like I remember a token being generated each login session when working with an API before.
 Am I remembering that wrong?
 If that's common, what are the costs of having a per-token user?
 Does it essentially act as a password that can be stored entirely and passed around without endangering the user's passwords on different sites?
 - I learned a bit how cookies work.
 - I figured out that I need to decide whether my Startup service will have a single Users collection, with account info and user info, or if I should separate a user's favorites and uploaded gifs (not the gifs themselves) from their password hash and token.

+Startup:
+- Authentication is incredibly confusing, although very important.
+- Passwords should always be hashed when stored (I knew this before, but it never hurts to be reminded of this one)
+- Both GET and POST can have arguments in their urls, but only POST can have a body in the request.
+- MongoDB can be searched using regex rather than an entire string
+- MongoDB can be updated using updateOne, with special arguments for operations like setting a field, or adding to a list field
+- websockets allow the server to reach out to the client